10 Top Things to do in Kathmandu Nepal: Complete Kathmandu Travel Guide

 Cable Car At Chandragiri, Kathmandu

 If you are seeking a new way of traveling, the cable car at Chandragiri is the primary destination.
-This cable Car heads to the top of the hill, 2100 meters from sea level.
+This cable Car heads to the top of the hill, 2100 meters above sea level.
 While heading via the cable car, you can observe the view of the Kathmandu Valley.
-As you reach the top, you will have a panoramic view of the hills, the valley, and the beautiful Himalayas, including Mt.
+As you reach the top, you will have a panoramic view of the hills, the Valley, and the beautiful Himalayas, including Mt.
 Manaslu and the Ganesh Himal range.

 Rock Climbing For Adventure